You technically can't skip these ads. But you wouldn't want to anyway.

 Road Lodge knows that if you're brutally honest about your product or service, then you won't disappoint your customers.
 This makes it a lot easier to maintain their loyalty.

 When you play baseball, nothing matters more than your stats.
 They're a direct measurement of your performance and can even define your value as a person.

 Under Armour sought to uproot this belief.

-In six short seconds, Droga5, Under Armour’s agency, injects purpose into ball players everywhere, motivating them to place their value in their character instead of their numbers.
+In six short seconds, Droga5, Under Armour’s agency, works with Washington Nationals right fielder, Bryce Harper, to inject purpose into ball players everywhere.
+The pre-roll ad motivates viewers to place their value in their character instead of their numbers.

-Mercedes uses swift video cuts and a roaring engine to engage their viewers' senses.
-This way, their audience can actually see and hear the intensity of reaching 60 MPH in only 3.8 seconds.
+Mercedes-Benz targets the Singapore market in this bumper ad for a new two-door sports car.
+The video uses swift video cuts and a roaring engine to engage their viewers' senses.
+This way, its audience can actually see and hear the intensity of reaching 60 MPH in only 3.8 seconds.

 Universal Pictures used this pre-roll ad to promote the full Jason Bourne trailer, which garnered over 14 million views.